 Soil Erosion

-Soil erosion is due to the troubles on the surface of the land.
-Illegal logging, forest fires, mining, and construction can cause it.
-The particles of eroded soil can be carried via the stormwater into the surface water.
-With this, it can increase the level of TDS and TSS in the water.
+Soil erosion is caused by troubles on the surface of the land, such as illegal logging, forest fires, mining, and construction.
+Eroded soil particles can be carried into surface water via stormwater, increasing the level of TDS and TSS in the water.

 Urban Runoff

-When the storm comes, the debris and solid particles from the commercial or residential areas can be washed away into the streams.
-Due to the large amount of pavement in cities, there is an increase in infiltration and increase in velocity.
+When a storm comes, debris and solid particles from commercial or residential areas can be washed away into streams, due to the large amount of pavement in cities, infiltration and velocity increase.
 The natural settling areas are removed.
-Through the storm, the sediments are carried into rivers and creeks.
+The storm also carries sediments into rivers and creeks.

 Overflow of the Septic and Wastewater System